 ✓ 48-hour delay for switching off the gambling block

 ✓ National TV commercial for our business accounts

 From the beginning, Starling has been designed to enable you to manage your money anywhere, at any time with no monthly fees.
 We want Starling to become the digital hub for your financial life, whether you’re making high value payments or switching to a new home insurance provider through our Marketplace.

 In our most recent updates, we’ve brought 21st century technology to a traditional form of making payments: cheques.
 If you need to deposit a cheque of £500 or less, tap the green plus button next to where your balance is displayed.
 This will take you to our ’Add Money’ tab, where you’ll be able to take a photo of your cheque to be processed by our team.

 Our free postal service for cheque is available if the cheque is for a value greater than £500.
 Remember to write your name and account number on the back of the cheque, then pop it in an envelope and write ‘FREEPOST STARLING’ on the front.
-If you’d prefer to send your cheque via recorded or signed for delivery, please send it to: Brunel House, 2 Fitzalan Road, 5th Floor, Cardiff, CF24 0EB, Wales.
+If you’d prefer to send your cheque via recorded or signed for delivery, please send it to: Starling Bank Operations Team, 5th floor, Brunel House, 2 Fitzalan Road, Cardiff, CF24 0EB, Wales.

 We’ve also added an option for personal customers to order a separate debit card linked to your personal account.
 This Connected card can be given to a trusted neighbour or friend to buy groceries or household essentials for you if you’re self-isolating.